open-mmlab/mmhuman3d/docs/human_data.md

 #### Paths:

-Image path is included, and optionally path of segmantation map and depth image can be included if provided by dataset.
+Image path is included, and optionally path of segmentation map and depth image can be included if provided by dataset.
 - image_path: (N, ), list of str, each element is a relative path from the root folder (exclusive) to the image.
-- segmantation_path (optional): (N, ), list of str, each element is a relative path from the root folder (exclusive) to the segmantation map.
+- segmentation (optional): (N, ), list of str, each element is a relative path from the root folder (exclusive) to the segmentation map.
 - depth_path (optional): (N, ), list of str, each element is a relative path from the root folder (exclusive) to the depth image.

 #### Keypoints：